Human Rights Act 1998: Rights protected

-Many rights established under the Human Rights Act 1998 were already protected under UK law (such as freedom), but the purpose of the Act was largely to establish the European Convention on Human Rights in British law.
+Many rights established under the Human Rights Act 1998 were already protected under UK law, but the purpose of the Act was largely to establish the European Convention on Human Rights in British law.

 Section 21(5) of the Act completely abolished the death penalty in the United Kingdom, effective on royal assent.
 The death penalty had already been abolished for all civilian offences, including murder (Murder (Abolition of Death Penalty) Act 1965) and treason (Crime and Disorder Act 1998), but remained in force for certain military offences (although these provisions had not been used for several decades).

 This provision was not required by the European Convention (protocol 6 permits the death penalty in time of war; protocol 13, which prohibits the death penalty for all circumstances, did not then exist); rather, the government introduced it as a late amendment in response to parliamentary pressure.

 The Act provides that it is unlawful for a "public authority" to act in such a way as to contravene "Convention rights".
-For these purposes public authority includes any other person "whose functions are functions of a public nature."
+For these purposes public authority includes any other person "whose functions are functions of a public nature".
 It also explicitly includes the courts.
 Convention rights includes only those rights specified in section 1 of the Act (these are recited in full in Schedule 1).
 In the interpretation of those rights the Act provides that the domestic Courts "may" take into account the jurisprudence of the European Court of Human Rights (ECtHR).

 Section 7 enables any person with standing (as stipulated by Article 34 of the convention) to raise an action against a public authority that has acted or proposes to act in such a Convention-contravening manner.
 This is a more rigorous standard than is ordinarily applied to standing in English, although not Scottish, judicial review.